luiz2047/tts/README.md

 ### Audio Samples

-  * **[Audio Samples](https://keithito.github.io/audio-samples/)** from models trained using this repo.
   * The first set was trained for 441K steps on the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/)
     * Speech started to become intelligible around 20K steps.
-    * The second set was trained by [@MXGray](https://github.com/MXGray) for 140K steps on the [Nancy Corpus](http://www.cstr.ed.ac.uk/projects/blizzard/2011/lessac_blizzard2011/).
+  * The second set was trained for 55K steps on the [RUSLAN: Russian Spoken Language Corpus For Speech Synthesis](https://ruslan-corpus.github.io/)

-### Recent Updates

-1. @npuichigo [fixed](https://github.com/keithito/tacotron/pull/205) a bug where dropout was not being applied in the prenet.

-2. @begeekmyfriend created a [fork](https://github.com/begeekmyfriend/tacotron) that adds location-sensitive attention and the stop token from the [Tacotron 2](https://arxiv.org/abs/1712.05884) paper.
-This can greatly reduce the amount of data required to train a model.
+    * Speech started to become intelligible around 15K steps.
+  * The third set was trained for 190K steps on the dataset took from [CSS10 Russian: Single Speaker Speech Dataset](https://www.kaggle.com/bryanpark/russian-single-speaker-speech-dataset)

 ## Background